smart-edge-open/epcforedge/README.md

 ## Installation, Build and Run

-- Setup and Run NGINX according to readme in sub-directory: http
+- Setup, Generate Self-signed certification files and Run NGINX according to readme in sub-directory: http
-- Setup, Build and Run HTTP(S) backend according to readme in the sub-directory: backend
+- Setup, Build and Run HTTPS based backend according to readme in the sub-directory: backend
 - Notice: It is running on CentOS 7.6 x86_64 operating system.